prograhammer/vscode-tslint-vue/tslint/README.md

 }

 ```
-*This extension assumes you have a `tsconfig.json` file located at the root of your current project/workspace and a folder `src/`
+*This extension assumes you have a `tsconfig.json` file located at the root of your current project/workspace.
-also located at the root as well (*don't put the tsconfig file inside that src folder*).
 A future update will soon make this more flexible.*

-3. This is a fork of [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) so you can read more information below or refer to that repo.
+- This is a fork of [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) so you can read more information below or refer to that repo.
+Soon I will update this code to fork from the newer, improved extension TSLint (vnext) [vscode-ts-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.ts-tslint).

 # vscode-tslint
 Integrates the [tslint](https://github.com/palantir/tslint) linter for the TypeScript language into VS Code.